Fonts

 tag in HTML. -

-Adobe Fonts (Typekit): A subscription-based service offering a vast collection of high-quality fonts for web and desktop use.
+Adobe Fonts (Typekit) a subscription-based service offering a vast collection of high-quality fonts for web and desktop use.

 <link href="https://fonts.googleapis.com/css2?family=Roboto:wght@400;700&display=swap" rel="stylesheet"/>